brson/brson.github.com/_posts/2017-07-10-how-rust-is-tested.md

 Authority][rust-fuzz] to improve the Rust crate ecosystem.
 They maintain a [trophy case] of bugs discovered through their tools.
-Although an important part of the Rust toolset, fuzzing Rust tends to find fewer and less sever bugs than fuzzing software written in memory-unsafe languages.
+Although an important part of the Rust toolset, fuzzing Rust tends to find fewer and less severe bugs than fuzzing software written in memory-unsafe languages.

 <a name="s-icci"></a>